 Once all information is received from the provider, if the Contractor cannot make a decision, the three (3) calendar day and/or two (2) business day period may be extended up to fourteen (14) additional calendar days upon request of the Member or the Provider to the Contractor, or if the Contractor requests an extension from the Division.
 The extension request to the Division applies only after the Contractor has received all necessary medical information to render a decision and the Contractor requires additional calendar days to decide.
 The extension request must justify to the Division a need for additional information and explain how the extension is in the Member's best interest.
 Any such request is subject to prior approval by the Division.
-The Contractor must provide to the Division the reason(s) justifying the additional calendar days needed to render a decision.
-The Division will evaluate the Contractor's extension request and notify the Contractor of its decision within of receiving the Contractor's request for extension.
+The Contractor must provide to the Division the reason(s) justifying the additional calendar days needed to render a decision of its decision within of receiving the Contractor's request for extension.